cloudbiskuit/notefort/README.md

 Ensure these Secrets are created before running the Github Actions Workflow.

 ## GitHub Workflows
+**NOTE**: To improve clarity, I followed the approach of creating multiple GitHub Workflows, ensure you execute them sequentially.

+**NOTE**: For advanced engineers, the workflows can be combined if preferred, a Workflow can be refractored as a seaparate Job.

 ### Build Artifacts & Create ECR Registries
 To create ECR registries, build and tag (commit hash) and push the images, run the workflow `Artifacts - Build`.